Trivia: Terminator Salvation

 "The future is not set.
 Iíve been told I said that once.
 Many years from now.
 It was a warning.
 That I was going to hell.
 But if I fought hard enough, I could escape.
 I believed it for a lifetime.
 Now I pray I was wrong.
 Because now I am in hell.
 We all are.
 And the future I used to dread is the only hope I have left."

-The original ending.
-John Connor dies from his injuries, and Marcus and Kate decide to honor his memory by letting "General John Connor" be a legend, via Marcus assuming Connor's identity.
-Fan backlash prior to production meant the ending was changed for the theatrical version.
+- In a proposed ending, John Connor would die from his injuries and Marcus and Kate decide to honor his memory by letting "General John Connor" be a legend, via Marcus assuming Connor's identity.
+This ending was blasted by everyone who heard about it after an internet leaking, and supposedly McGs himself found it thoroughly wrong upon reading it, so it was changed for the theatrical version.

-There was a second alternate ending where Marcus (who has had Connor's skin surgically grafted to his own so he can continue leading the Resistance) wake up, turn evil and kill everyone in his hospital room, including Kyle, Star, Kate and Barnes.
-It got as far along as having concept art drawn up for it, but was outright blasted by everyone who heard about it.
+- There was a second alternate ending where Marcus (who has had Connor's skin surgically grafted to his own so he can continue leading the Resistance) wake up, turn evil and kill everyone in his hospital room, including Kyle, Star, Kate and Barnes.
+It got as far along as having concept art drawn up for it, but was even more hated than the former and was eventually discarded.

 - An entirely different third art was written featuring a group of hybrids led by a cyborg Serena Kogan revealing themselves as controlling Skynet in order to create a new, superior mankind.
 Some scenes were shot and are contained in the DVD, but the production team ended eliminating this storyline and reshooting the act because it was felt as too derivative and out-of-character with the franchise.